All Episodes

 I think they still believed it until the very end.

-So then walk us through what happened with Podesta why she wouldn't come out.
+So then walk us through what happened with Podesta, why she wouldn't come out.

-Well, Podesta asked her, right, as he should.
+Podesta asked her, right, as he should.

-Every candidate who's run for president who's lost always goes out, talks to the uh people who worked on the campaign, thanks them, tells the American public, my opponent ran a great campaign.
+Every candidate who's run for president who's lost always goes out, talks to the people who worked on the campaign, thanks them, tells the American public, my opponent ran a great campaign.

-This, you know, we're gonna fight another day at you know, all that stuff that all losers have always done.
+You know, all that stuff that all losers have always done.

 She couldn't bring herself to do it.

-She was simply not physically mentally able to pull herself together.
+She was simply not physically, mentally able to pull herself together.

 They were getting ready to go out and claim victory.